matteopassaro/C-Projects/README.md

 A calculator that operates only two operands is very limitating though.
 Because of that the first improvement I want to do is to make the calculator be able to operate multiple operands.

+I upgraded the calculator using a dedicated function do calculate the operation.

 Then slowly I will add more functions and I will optimize the app the more I can.

 🙏🏻 Please keep in mind that I'm still a beginner and this is just me sharing my improvement and learning path.